 With the successful completion of 15 hours of graduate course work, students will qualify for degree candidacy.

-An accredited Academy of Nutrition and Dietetics internship is available in conjunction with the master’s program.
+An accredited American Dietetic Association dietetic internship is available in conjunction with the master’s program.
 Admission to this program requires a separate application.
 Information can be obtained by contacting the Food and Nutrition Dietetic Internship Program Director.

 Students may choose to complete a 4- to 6-credit thesis (FDNT 795) as part of the department core requirement.